CTEC3905-2022/lab-materials/lab-01.md

 - Validating your code with online validators
 - Committing your updates to a git repository

-Continue making tweaks to your page until you are satisfied and set up a GitHub account if you don't have one.
+If you don't have one, you will need to set up a [GitHub](https://www.github.com) account.